 Never skip inspection and test drive.

 Make sure to run an inspection on a used car before buying it.
-You can bring it to a reliable mechanic or do a simple inspection yourself—if you know how to.
-This is to avoid taking home a lemon or a used car that’s actually a clunker.
+You can bring it to a reliable mechanic or do a simple check yourself—if you know how to.
+This is to avoid taking home a lemon or a used car that’s a clunker.

-But in any case, always take the car you’re about to buy for a real drive.
+However, in any case, always take the car you’re about to buy for a real drive.
 Dealers usually allow 15 to 20 minutes to test drive.
-But if you feel this is inadequate to evaluate the car thoroughly, don’t hesitate to request for extension or drive it again.
+However, if you feel this is inadequate to evaluate the car thoroughly, don’t hesitate to request for extension or drive it again.
 Inspection and test drive are important pre-purchase steps so you won’t regret buying that car in the end.

 Read thoroughly before signing the paperwork.